-School & Fire Officials Gather in Wood Dale to Support Deaf & Hard of Hearing Students
+School & Fire Officials Gather in Vernon Hills to Support Deaf & Hard of Hearing Students

-Specialized smoke alarms distributed to protect children across Chicagoland
+Specialized smoke alarms distributed to protect children across Lake County

-Wood Dale, IL – In a collaborative effort between the nonprofit Camp I Am Me by Illinois Fire Safety Alliance, Office of the Illinois State Fire Marshal, local fire departments, and Child’s Voice School, specialized smoke alarm devices are being distributed to families with young deaf or hard of hearing children.
+Vernon Hills, IL – In a collaborative effort between the nonprofit Camp I Am Me by Illinois Fire Safety Alliance, Office of the Illinois State Fire Marshal, local fire departments, and John Powers Center, specialized smoke alarm devices are being distributed to families with young deaf or hard of hearing children.

 Since 2018, Camp I Am Me and the Office of the Illinois State Fire Marshal have spearheaded the “Be Alarmed!”
 Smoke Alarm Installation Program, providing fire safety education materials and smoke alarms to fire departments statewide.
 Emergency responders then deliver the education while installing smoke alarms in at-risk homes within their communities, all at no cost.

-“Having working smoke alarms in homes is absolutely vital, especially as modern construction materials – many of which are synthetic – cause homes to burn faster and hotter than ever before, reducing escape time to two minutes or less,” said Acting Illinois State Fire Marshal Allen Reyne.
+“Having working smoke alarms in homes is absolutely vital, especially as modern construction materials – many of which are synthetic – cause homes to burn faster and hotter than ever before, reducing escape time to two minutes or less,” said Illinois State Fire Marshal, Michele Pankow.
 “Equally important is having a well-practiced fire escape plan that considers the unique needs of all family members, as some may require additional time to safely evacuate during a fire.”

 In 2024, Camp I Am Me secured a FEMA (Federal Emergency Management Agency) Assistance to Firefighters Grant Program award of $315,000.
 This funding not only bolstered the ongoing efforts to install smoke alarms in Illinois homes but also enabled the acquisition of bed shaker smoke alarm devices designed to safeguard the deaf and hard of hearing community.

-Camp I Am Me Executive Director, Philip Zaleski, highlighted the importance of expanding the Be Alarmed! program, “The partnerships we continue to build between us, the OSFM, and more than 325 Illinois fire departments has led to more than 42,000 smoke alarms being distributed to protect Illinois residents.
-Working with Child’s Voice to reach this vulnerable community is allowing our smoke alarm program to evolve and protect even more people across the state.
-We plan on replicating this effort with more schools like Child’s Voice in the very near future.”
+Camp I Am Me Executive Director, Philip Zaleski, highlighted the importance of expanding the Be Alarmed! program, “The partnerships we continue to build between us, the OSFM, and more than 360 Illinois fire departments has led to more than 50,000 smoke alarms being distributed to protect Illinois residents.
+Working with John Powers Center to reach this vulnerable community is allowing our smoke alarm program to evolve and protect even more people across the state.”

-Teachers, administrators, and members of area fire departments gathered at Child’s Voice to greet the students and receive the bed shaker devices.
-Over the next few weeks, fire service personnel will be working with 16 families to schedule home visits and install the life-saving devices for the students.
+Teachers, administrators, and members of area fire departments gathered at John Powers Center to greet the students and receive the bed shaker devices.
+Over the next few weeks, fire service personnel will be working with 34 families to schedule home visits and install these life-saving devices for the students.

-Homeowners in need of working smoke alarms or families with a child requiring a bed shaker device due to a hearing impairment are encouraged to contact their local fire department through the non-emergency number.
+Homeowners in need of working smoke alarms or families with an individual requiring a bed shaker device due to hearing loss are encouraged to contact their local fire department through the non-emergency number for assistance.

 ###